Manga: Kurogane Communication

 - Durable Deathtrap: The war machine factories have been pumping out new units for the last three decades.

-- Expy: With predominantly purple and black clothes and a thick mechanical visor, Angela bears a striking resemblance to Mokoto Kusanagi.
+- Expy: With predominantly purple and black clothes and a thick mechanical visor, Angela bears a striking resemblance to Motoko Kusanagi.

 - Genki Girl: Haruka

 - I Want My Beloved to Be Happy: Spike, at the end of the series.